Julie Kaplow,

 Julie received her BA in Psychology from the University of Michigan and her PhD in Clinical Psychology from Duke University.
 She completed her internship at Boston Children’s Hospital/Harvard Medical School followed by specialized postdoctoral training in childhood trauma at the Center for Medical and Refugee Trauma at Boston Medical Center.
 Most recently, Julie served as the Chief of Psychology and Vice Chair for Behavioral Health in the Department of Pediatrics at Texas Children's Hospital/Baylor College of Medicine.

-Originally from Michigan, Julie has two sons, Jonah and AJ, the “lights” of her life, and partner, Mark, whose love and support inspires her to view “big challenges as big opportunities.”
-Julie enjoys spending time with friends and family, exploring Texas wildlife, drinking iced coffee, and discovering new restaurants (preferably Mexican).
+Originally from Michigan, Julie has two sons, Jonah and AJ, the “lights” of her life, and husband, Mark, whose love and support inspires her to view “big challenges as big opportunities.”
+Julie enjoys spending time with friends and family, exploring Texas wildlife, drinking iced coffee, and discovering new restaurants (preferably Mexican food).